Google’s secretive ATAP lab is imagining the future of smart devices

 “When you first got a VCR back in the day, you could program it, but nobody did,” he says.
 “It’s the same thing with smart stuff.
 A lot of things you can do right now, but it’s just a little bit of a pain.”
 His research is devoted to new experiences that might help consumers take better advantage of the devices they own.

-Google, Amazon, and other companies have already invested enormous intellectual capital in letting people interact with smart-home devices through voice control.
+Google, Amazon, and other companies have already invested overwhelming intellectual capital in letting people interact with smart home devices through voice control.
 “Voice is really great for a lot of things,” says Marks.
 “But it’s missing the kind of key things that a mouse brought to computers—spatial input and easy selection and things like that.
 So I’ve been working on trying to bring that kind of thing into the ambient computing world.”
-He mentions another source of inspiration: Star Trek’s Tricorder.
+He mentions another source of inspiration: Star Trek’s tricorder.

 With MacGyver-like aplomb, Marks started by cobbling together a working version of his futuristic remote using off-the-shelf parts.
-The gizmo’s brains are provided by a Palm—the undersized, Android-powered phone designed to help people wean themselves off a giant, addictive smartphone.
+The gizmo’s brains are provided by a Palm—the undersize, Android-powered phone designed to help people wean themselves off a giant, addictive smartphone.
 Marks lashed the Palm to a hand controller from a Vive VR system, whose sensors give the remote its ability to understand where you’re pointing it.
 “This is just a duct-tape version of the thing we’d like to eventually see,” he explains.
 (Indeed, since he showed it to me, he’s created a version using ATAP-built technology.)

 Using items set up around his desk, Marks shows off his concept.
 He points his remote at a lamp to turn it on.
 Then he performs more complex maneuvers, including dragging the Star Wars theme from YouTube on his computer to the speaker where he’d like to hear it, and then to the lamp, which begins pulsating through different colors in a rhythm determined by the music.

-Google’s Lens image-recognition technology is also part of Marks’ toolkit, powering a feature that lets you point the remote’s camera at a CD and then virtually drag it contents to a speaker for listening. (“It only works with Mötley Crüe right now,” he apologizes.)
+Google’s Lens image-recognition technology is also part of Marks’s toolkit, powering a feature that lets you point the remote’s camera at a CD and then virtually drag its contents to a speaker for listening. (“It only works with Mötley Crüe right now,” he apologizes.)

-When I ask about the use of Lens, Dan Kaufman—who has been hovering and observing Marks’ demo—points out the power of being able to piggyback on the technology rather than attempt to build something similar within ATAP.
+When I ask about the use of Lens, Dan Kaufman—who has been hovering and observing Marks’s demo—points out the power of being able to piggyback on the technology rather than attempt to build something similar within ATAP.
 The Lens engineers “are my friends,” he says.
 They’re 10 minutes away, and they’ve got a ton of people.
 Same thing with the [Google] Assistant.”

 Which brings up a question: How many Googlers are in the employ of ATAP itself?
 The company declines to provide a figure, saying that it has a policy against disclosing team sizes.
 But it doesn’t appear to be an enormous number, at least in comparison to the overall headcount in Google’s hardware group.
 (In 2018, when the company acquired most of HTC’s smartphone operations, it added 2,000 engineers just in that one transaction.)